fmonniot/kamon-cassandra/README.md

 --------------------

-*`kamon-cassandra`* module provides bytecode instrumentation that brings automatic traces and metrics to the [official Cassandra driver].
+The **`kamon-cassandra`** module provides bytecode instrumentation that brings automatic traces and metrics to the [official Cassandra driver].

-Kamon <b>kamon-cassandra</b> is currently available for Scala 2.11 and 2.12.

 ### Adding the Module